SmithWillSuffice/ohanga-pai/content/blog/86_nexus_of_neuronheads.md

 ## The Subthesis

-This one is not original, plenty of MMT'ers before me have pointed out that is was the Versailles Treaty which caused hyperinflation (not the Weimar policy! it was imposed by the French Allies) --- as Keynes predicted
+This one is not original, plenty of MMT'ers before me have pointed out that it was the Versailles Treaty which caused hyperinflation (not the Weimar policy! it was imposed by the French Allies) --- as Keynes predicted
 (_[The Economic Consequences of the Peace](https://en.wikipedia.org/wiki/The_Economic_Consequences_of_the_Peace)_).
 The post WW-I hyperinflation was a result of war reparations, but that put the willies up the next guy in power.
 Chanceller Brüning, who,